 Hoover Dam is one of the seven industrial wonders of the world, one of seven modern civil engineering marvels of the U.S., and one of the world’s top engineering wonders of the 20th century.

 First off, don’t fall for the paid parking garage ($10).
-If you’re willing to walk a short to moderate distance, free parking is available on the opposite side of Dam.
-There are lots of interesting things you can do not just at Hoover Dam but in the nearby Lake Mead Recreation area, too.
+If you’re willing to walk a short to moderate distance, free parking is available on the opposite side of the dam.
+There are lots of interesting things you can do not just at Hoover Dam but in the nearby Lake Mead Recreation Area, too.

 1. Step-back in Two Time Zones – Hoover Dam